rcopestake65/coreReflections/content/services/coaching.md

 ### Testimonials

-*Being a CEO can be a lonely place but Pauline is an empathetic and imaginative Coach who has enabled me to explore my abilities in a safe and confidential environment.*
+_Being a CEO can be a lonely place but Pauline is an empathetic and imaginative Coach who has enabled me to explore my abilities in a safe and confidential environment._

 {{< /testimonial >}}
+{{< qualifications >}}